Hy-Tech Club

 Since I started Hy-Tech Club, I have learned so much about coding.
 The curriculum is easy to learn from and the instructors are great to work with.

-**Please note that parents or guardians must submit the online application for children under the age of 13.
-This website is not intended for used by children under the age of 13.**
+* Please note this website is not intended to be used by children under the age of 13.